Endermanbugzjfc/FormInteractionFix/README.md

 # The fix
 This plugin applies interaction-spam protection on forms at the moment.
-NPC dialogues will be implemented soon™.
+NPC dialogues will be supported soon™.
 By listening for packets and cancel interaction events after it is sent to the player.
 Until the player closes the form.